Cancer of unknown primary

 Pain

-Many people with CUP worry that they will be in pain.
-Not everyone will experience pain, and those who do may find it comes and goes.
-Pain depends on the location of the cancer and its size.
+Many people with cancer worry that they will be in pain.
+Not everyone will have pain, and those who do may find it comes and goes.
+Pain is affected by the location of the cancer and its size.

 Ways to relieve pain include:

-• pain medicines, such as paracetamol and opioids
+• pain medicines, such as paracetamol, ibuprofen and other non-steroidal anti-inflammatory drugs, and opioids (e.g. oxycodone, morphine)

-• relaxation therapies, such as massage, meditation, mindfulness meditation or hypnotherapy
+• therapies, such as massage, meditation, relaxation, hypnotherapy, exercise and physical therapy

 Nausea

 Feeling sick in the stomach (nauseated) is an unpleasant symptom that may be caused by the cancer itself.
-Other causes include:
+Nausea can also be a side effect of some types of chemotherapy, but anti-nausea medicines can often prevent or manage this.

 • stress or anxiety

-• too much or too little mineral in the blood, e.g. calcium
+• too much or too little of a mineral in the blood (e.g. calcium)

-• drugs used to control other symptoms, e.g. morphine given for pain
+• drugs used to control other symptoms (e.g. morphine for pain)

 • the kidneys not working properly